funql/funql-dotnet/docs/learn/execution/index.md

     <div class="result" markdown>

-    The `ExecuteRequestForParameters()` method will process the `filter` and `sort` parameters using the FunQL execution pipeline, which runs the following steps:
+    The `ExecuteRequestForParameters()` method is ideal for REST APIs.
+It will process the `filter` and `sort` parameters using the FunQL execution pipeline, which runs the following steps:

     1. Parse the `filter` and `sort` parameters using the `listSets` request configuration
     2. Validate the parameters based on the `listSets` request configuration